-This programme is meant for the age group 3 to 11 years.
-This is the most impressionable age when these little learners are adaptive and observant of every action happening around them in their immediate environment.
-This programme introduces the young minds to inquiry which in turn leads them to get involved in their learning.
-IB at PYP revolves around five elements (attitude, skills, knowledge, concepts and action) and all these five elements are interwoven to make the programme child - centric and action oriented.
+Introduction - The IB Primary Years Programme is a curriculum framework that is designed for students in the age group 3 to 12 years.
+This being the most impressionable age; little learners are adaptive and observant of every action happening around them.
+The prime focus of the programme curriculum is to cater to the holistic development of every child as an inquirer.
+Inquiry in PYP revolves around five elements (attitude, skills, knowledge, concepts and action) and all these five elements are interwoven to make the programme child - centric and action oriented.

-The written curriculum: The global and local issues are expressed which thereby imbibe into the framework of what’s worth knowing
+The written curriculum: The global and local issues are targeted through the six transdisciplinary themes.

-Students inquire into, and learn about these globally significant issues in the context of Units of inquiry, each of which addresses a Central Idea relevant to a particular transdisciplinary theme.
+Knowledge: Learners inquire into and learn about these globally significant issues in the context of the Units of inquiry, each of which addresses a Central Idea relevant to a particular transdisciplinary theme.
 These units collectively constitute the school’s programme of inquiry.
 The units of inquiry are finalized after much collaborative discussion within the school and these transdisciplinary themes give the required base for the same.

 In developing an individual unit of inquiry, organized around a Central Idea, the following are the criterion which is kept in mind:

-A set of eight concepts are the major framework of the guided inquiry:
+A set of PYP concepts are the major framework of the guided inquiry:

 Approaches to learning:

 The learners approach the inquiry process using and acquiring the 5 transdisciplinary skills.

 Attitudes: PYP at CI encourages learners to imbibe and portray the following 12 attitudes, which will help them to be wise and mindful.